microsoft/service-fabric/README.md

 For more information on how this process works and how to contribute, provide feedback, and log bugs, please see [Contributing.md](CONTRIBUTING.md).

 ## Documentation
 Service Fabric conceptual and reference documentation is available at [docs.microsoft.com/azure/service-fabric](https://docs.microsoft.com/azure/service-fabric/).
-Documentation is also open to your contribution on GitHub at [github.com/Microsoft/azure-docs](https://github.com/Microsoft/azure-docs).
+Documentation is also open to your contribution to GitHub at [github.com/Microsoft/azure-docs](https://github.com/Microsoft/azure-docs).
 ## Samples
 For Service Fabric sample code, check out the [Azure Code Sample gallery](https://azure.microsoft.com/resources/samples/?service=service-fabric) or go straight to [Azure-Samples on GitHub](https://github.com/Azure-Samples?q=service-fabric).
 ## Channel 9: Inside Azure Service Fabric